maratP/poa-devops/README.md

 - Menu for params, ability to specify node type, network type, etc. (Initial code is included and commented out)
 - Improve match and replace functions with foreach loops key/value (Not critical)
 - Error checking, make sure SSH works with remote server before running ansible playboook => Important
-- Remotly install Python on remote server via SSH and then run ansible playbook with paramiko (Python via SSS)
+- Remotely install Python on remote server via SSH and then run ansible playbook with paramiko (Python via SSS)
-- Simplify config.txt format, so users don't have to worry about correct formmat and " v.s. \"
+- Simplify config.txt format, so users don't have to worry about correct formmat